hilbix/ptybuffer/README.md

 - daemonizes.
 With option -d it runs in foreground

-- calls a process (arg2 and above) with a pty such that stdlib usually makes output line buffered.
+- calls a process (arg2 and above) with a `PTY`.
+Stdlib usually makes output line buffered this way.

 - gathers the output history of the pty for later view.
 Currently this is 1000 reads (not neccessarily lines, see option -n).